VEZY/PlantGeom.jl/docs/src/geometry/geometry.md

 - **Reference Meshes**: Learn how to create and work with reference meshes
 - **Building Plant Models**: Step-by-step guide to constructing complete plant geometries
+- **AMAP\***: detailed documentation on the AMAP-alike conventions and reconstruction algorithms used for generating geometries from MTG structures
 - **Merging Meshes**: Tools for combining geometries at different scales

 ## File Format Support